corintxt/TranslateAi/README.md

 ![chmod](img/chmod.png)

-3) Click on the `translate.command` file inside the `TranslateAi > Process` folder and drag it into the terminal.
+3) Click on the `translate.command` file inside the `TranslateAi/src` folder and drag it into the terminal.
 You should see the file location in the terminal after the `chmod` command.

 ![chmod file](img/chmodfilepath.png)